Preludes Nr. 2 + 3, Heitor Villa-Lobos

 Composers such as Frank Martin, on the other hand, had a harder time, and it was only in the hands of J. Bream and J. Williams that they received recognition for their modern musical language.

 Somewhere between these two groups is the music of H. Villa-Lobos, which is another reason why Segovia had such a divided relationship with his music that he seemed to love some of his pieces, such as Prelude No. 1, because he played them over and over again in his concerts, while he rejected others and never performed them publicly.

 These included the twelve etudes he commissioned in 1929, as he sought pieces for the construction of a repertoire.
 Villa-Lobos combined popular playing techniques with various Brazilian folk music themes, but could not satisfy Segovia’s taste.

-When, at the guitarist’s request, Segovia did not modify the pieces, he refused to play them in his concerts and only included the first etude in his programme.
+When, at the guitarist’s request, Villa-Lobos did not modify the pieces, Segovia refused to play them in his concerts and only included the first etude in his programme.

 Villa-Lobos turned to other fields of music for many years and only began to study the guitar again in 1940, this year writing the five preludes, which can also be seen as an alternative to his twelve studies, because after he had explicitly written the studies to solve technical problems, he concentrated here on placing the musical ideas and the attitude to life of his homeland in the foreground.

 Prelude No. 2 has the subtitle “Melodia capadocia“.

 In the first part we experience the improvising guitar player from Rios’ vagabonding choral groups, whose constant rubati remind us of the carefree brutality and mocking laughter of the Capadocia.